lorry2018/minimajs/README.md

 **Lorry Chen**

-Have 10 years on plugin framework researching.
+Have 10 years experience on the plugin framework.
+Expert at OSGi.

 ## Discussion QQ Group